globulus/simi/README.md

 #### Numbers
 Šimi doesn't make a distinction between integers and floating point numbers, but instead has only a double-precision floating point type, which doubles as a boolean type as 0 represents a false value.

-When numbers are used as objects, they're boxed into an instance of open Stdlib class $Number, which contains useful methods for converting numbers to strings, rounding, etc.
+When numbers are used as objects, they're boxed into an instance of open Stdlib class Number, which contains useful methods for converting numbers to strings, rounding, etc.

 Numbers are pass-by-value, and boxed numbers are pass-by-copy.